theIntethesis/Hero-Climb/Manual.md

 - Strong melee attack
 - Dash that can break wooden crates

+# Enemies

+## Goblin
+- Lunge Attack
+- Moves Quickly

+## Skeleton
+- Ranged Attack

+## Slime
+- Slow Movement
+- Splits on death

 # Controls
 - W to climb (for the rogue)
 - A to move left
 - S to move down (through platforms)
 - D to move right
 - SPACE to jump
-- left click anywhere on screen to melee attack
+- left click to attack
 - right click to use the special ability
+- F to interact

 On screen controls display instead on mobile, and (in the future) can be manually displayed in settings

 On mobile the top left button only appears with the rogue and fighter, and is the ability button.
 To use the wizards ability tap anywhere close to the center of the screen.
 The right button on the left side is the melee attack, and the left button is the jump button.

-# Settings
-[TO BE COMPLETED]

 # Credits
 - Julia Abdel-Monem (UI/UX)